 Roofing including roof space

 Repair category 2

-Notes Some loose and broken roof slates and components were visible.
+Notes A number of loose or broken roof slates and components were visible.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
-There is a flat roof to the rear extension.
-It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
-It may be prudent to confirm the service history of the roof covering.
+We understand that some of the flat roof coverings over the property has been repaired/renewed in recent times.
+It was however evident that some temporary repairs have been carried out to some of the joints to sections of the lead flat roofs.
+It should be appreciated that this type of covering can have a limited life span and will require higher than normal degree of ongoing maintenance.
+It may be prudent to confirm the service history of the flat roofs.